kotovalexarian/digest-blake2b/README.md

 Blake2b is copyright 2018, Mauricio Gomes.

 The original work (Blake2) and the modified work (Blake2b) are licensed GPL v3.0.
-See LICENSE.txt for details.
+See LICENSE for details.